Kingdom of Niumi: Early history

-Dog Island
+Early European trade and settlement

+The first interaction with Europeans happened in 1446.
+A Portuguese attack was repelled in 1446.
+Trade relations would be opened between Portugal and Niumi once decade later.

-Though there were early interactions with European traders and explorers, the first attempt to settle in Niumi came in the mid 1600s.
+Though there were early interactions with European traders and explorers, the first attempt to settle in Niumi came in the mid-1600s.
 In 1651, the Courlanders visited an island off the coast of Niumi, called Dog Island.
 They called the island Honde-Eylat and made a petition to the King of Niumi to work on the island.
 However, they later decided to build a fort further up the river at an island not in the possession of Niumi, called St Andrew's Island.
 In the 1660s, the English made a temporary fortification on Dog Island, renaming it Charles Island.
 After St Andrew's Island fell into the hands of the English in 1662, and renamed James Island, their main garrison remained on Charles Island until 1666.

 In 1678, a Frenchman named Ducasse established a small post on Charles Island, but he and his men were shortly after killed by the natives.
 Gamble relates that this was because the island was sacred to the residents of Sitanunku, one of the seven royal villages of Niumi.
+In 1681, the French established a more permanent trading factory at Albreda on the mainland.

-Francis Moore described Dog Island as being within a musket shot of the Niumi shore in 1738, and also related that the fort there was now in ruins.
+Francis Moore, in 1738, described Dog Island as being within a musket shot of the Niumi shore, and also related that the fort there was now in ruins.
 Europeans became involved with the island again in the 19th century, and it was mined for stone in the late 1810s when the British founded the town of Bathurst on the opposite side of the river.

-An English agricultural society sought to create a settlement for liberated slaves and pensioners on Dog Island in 1831, but these settlers were chased out due to the sacred nature of the land.
+During most of the 18th century Niumi prospered from its advantageous position astride trade routes.
+The kings extended their control over Niumi Bato to the north towards the Saloum Delta, as well as east into Jokadu.

-19th century history
+19th century

 At the beginning of the 19th century, the King of Niumi was considered "more formidable to Europeans than any other chieftain on the river."
 Each vessel that passed was required to pay £20.
 These duties were often collected in person by the Alkaid, or Governor, of Jillifree.
+Revenues were declining in tandem with the Atlantic slave trade, however, with 'legitimate' trade failing to fill the gap.
+To make matters worse for the Niuminka rulers, in 1816 the British founded Bathurst on the opposite bank of the Gambia and began actively suppressing the slave trade.